tiberlab/tibercad/manual/Sphinx/GettingStarted/InputFile.rst

 """""""""""""

-``Region`` blocks are started with the keyword ``Region`` , followed by the name of the TiberCAD region.
-The name of the TiberCAD region can coincide with the name of a mesh region, as defined during the modeling of the device.
-In this case, if the keyword ``mesh_regions`` is not used, the TiberCAD region will be associated to the mesh region identified by the given name.
+``Region`` blocks are started with the keyword ``Region`` , followed by the name of the tiberCAD region.
+The name of the tiberCAD region can coincide with the name of a mesh region, as defined during the modeling of the device.
+In this case, if the keyword ``mesh_regions`` is not used, the tiberCAD region will be associated to the mesh region identified by the given name.
-Otherwise, the TiberCAD region will be associated with the mesh regions specified using the keyword ``mesh_regions``.
+Otherwise, the tiberCAD region will be associated with the mesh regions specified using the keyword ``mesh_regions``.
+For example, in  the  following, the tiberCAD ``Region``  *QuantumWell* will comprise the  two  mesh regions *well1* and *well2*, defined during  the  geometrical modeling  of  the  device

 ::

-  Region QWell
+  Region QuantumWell
   {
     mesh_regions = (well1, well2)

-    y-growth-direction = (1,0,-1,0)
-    z-growth-direction = (-1,2,-1,0)
-    x-growth-direction = (0,0,0,1)
-    material = GaN

     Doping
     {